soyclarabueno/soyclarabueno/README.md

 # Hi, I'm Clara 👋

 🎓 Aerospace Engineering student at Universidad Politécnica de Madrid (UPM)
-🚀 Currently doing an internship at INTA, contributing to the PLATO mission (ESA)
+🚀 Currently doing an internship at INTA, contributing to the PLATO mission (ESA) by designing an algorithm to analyze the focus quality of the telescopes

 🛠️ I enjoy scientific programming and space-related applications.
 I’ve worked with:
    - Python, MATLAB and Fortran